-(XYZ HTML menu)
+(XYZ Html plugin menu)

-(XYZ Html > HTML Snippets)
+(XYZ Html > HTML Snippets plugin menu)

 The ‘HTML Snippets’ screen appears.
 Click on the Add New HTML Snippet button to create a new snippet …

 (Click on ‘Add New HTML Snippet’ to create a new shortcode)

-(Create a new Snippet)
+(Add a new HTML Snippet)

-You can also create a new shortcode without having code.
-This is useful if, for example, you are waiting for approval of the code but need to publish the content where your code will eventually show up.
+You can also create a shortcode without having your code snippet yet.
+This is handy if, for example, you are awaiting approval of the code but need to proceed with getting the pages published where your code will eventually display.

 (Script added using a shortcode)

-(Delete, deactivate, or edit your code snippets)
+(Edit, deactivate, or delete snippets)

-For more details, go here}: Insert HTML Snippet Plugin
+For more details, go here}: Insert Html Snippet Plugin

 (Shortcode – EmbedIt Pro)